Getting digestive waste out of your body is just as important as the good stuff you put in!

 Keep food intake closer to 100-300 calories if you’re within a 2-hour window before higher-intensity exercise.
 You can save larger meals for post-workout recovery.

-Interestingly, Zinc Carnosine supports your ability to recover from the stress of exercise due to its boosting of heat shock proteins.
+Interestingly, Zinc Carnosine supports your ability to recover from the stress of exercise by boosting heat shock proteins.

 As mentioned earlier, it is very beneficial to go for a 15-20 minute walk after eating.
-The gentle movement is relaxing, and the activity will help burn the glucose from a meal more efficiently – so there are great digestive and metabolic benefits to walking after eating.
-Taking berberine prior to meals activates the AMPK pathway which is an advanced, yet affordable anti-aging strategy that helps reduce the spike of insulin/sugar during a meal.
-I use Berberine Reset which also adds alpha-lipoic acid and grapeseed extract.
+The gentle movement is relaxing, and the activity will help burn glucose from the meal more efficiently – so there are great digestive and metabolic benefits to walking after eating.

-I like to do deep belly breathing while walking and sometimes listen to a meditation or brain.fm track and treat it as a nice mental break as well before I move on to the afternoon or evening tasks.
-A key cue is to “slow the exhale” as much as it is about breathing fully.
+I like to do belly breathing while walking and sometimes listen to meditation or brain.fm, treating it as a nice mental break before I move on to afternoon or evening tasks.

 If you do experience GERD, it is often a result of TOO LITTLE of stomach acid.
 The stomach churns harder and splashes the little acid you do have higher into the esophagus.

-Occasionally you may need to calm the gut as betaine HCl may be too warming in the stomach to start.
+Occasionally, you may need to calm the gut as betaine HCl may be too warming to start.
 Zinc carnosine, or botanicals like marshmallow root can help heal and soothe the lining so that you can tolerate higher intakes of Betaine HCl (as well as ginger-containing supplements).

 18.)
 Let’s Talk about Fiber Baby!

 Fiber comes in two forms.
 Soluble and insoluble.
 Soluble fibers are fermentable and are broken down by bacteria in the gut.
-They act as fuel for the trillions of microbes in the intestines, and the microbes give us useful metabolites in return like short-chain fatty acids, B-vitamins, and vitamin K to name a few.
+The act as fuel for the trillions of microbes in the intestines, and the microbes give us useful metabolites in return, like short-chain fatty acids, B-vitamins, and vitamin K, to name a few.

-Before turning to probiotic and prebiotic supplements, it is often necessary to reduce overgrowth and “clean the slate” with natural antimicrobials as Biocidin mentioned earlier.
+Before turning to probiotic and prebiotic supplements, it is often necessary to reduce overgrowth and “clean the slate” with natural antimicrobials such as Biocidin, as mentioned earlier.

 It is a good rule of thumb to add probiotics (like Megasporebiotic) and prebiotics slowly so you can assess how your gut responds.
-Too much too soon can cause dramatic shifts of motility leading to diarrhea, constipation, or both.
+Too much too soon can cause dramatic shifts in motility, leading to diarrhea, constipation, or both.
 If this happens, back down and increase more slowly.

 Insoluble fibers add physical bulk to the fecal material and can allow roughage for efficient elimination of wastes – the roughage provides leverage for the muscular gyrations to push the food through.

-Instead, I use them short-term while I also work to identify sources of inflammation or infection, re-establish the diversity of microbes, improve the integrity of the mucosa & feed healthy microbes with supplementary or dietary prebiotics when the time is right.
+Instead, I use them short-term while I also work to identify sources of inflammation or infection, re-establish microbial diversity, improve the integrity of the mucosa & feed healthy microbes with supplementary or dietary prebiotics when the time is right.

 Now you know what it takes to promote normal bowel regularity in the gut!